-- The Vice President for Academic Affairs shall chair the hearing and select the panel, conferring with appropriate deans/vice presidents/directors.
+- The Provost shall chair the hearing and select the panel, conferring with appropriate deans/vice presidents/directors.

-- Two/three support staff employees to represent the support staff.
+- two/three support staff employees to represent the support staff, and

 Both the complainant and the respondent may challenge the participation of any member of the formal hearing panel.
 If a challenge is granted by the chair, substitutes will be selected by the chair as long as the composition includes equal membership of each group represented in the case.